Wētā: Taxonomy and evolution

 Fossilised orthopterans have been found in Russia, China, South Africa, Australia, and New Zealand, but the relationships are open to different interpretations by scientists.
 Most wētā of both families are found in the Southern Hemisphere.
-Wētā were probably present in ancient Gondwanaland before Zealandia separated from it.
-Rhaphidophoridae dispersed over sea to colonise the Chatham Islands, the Auckland, Snares and Campbell Islands.
+Wētā were probably present in ancient Gondwana before Zealandia separated from it.
+Rhaphidophoridae dispersed over sea to colonise the Chatham Islands (Rēkohu), the Auckland (Motu Maha), Snares (Tini Heke), Bounty (Moutere Hauiri) and Campbell (Motu Ihupuku) Islands.
 The present species might have resulted from a recent radiation, which conflicts with those earlier ideas about dispersal of wētā forebears around the Southern Hemisphere (Wallis et al. 2000).

 Giant, tree, ground, and tusked wētā are all members of the family Anostostomatidae (formerly in the Stenopelmatidae, but recently separated).
 Cave wētā are better referred to as tokoriro, since they are members of the family Rhaphidophoridae, called cave crickets or camel crickets elsewhere, in a different ensiferan superfamily.
 In New Zealand there were as of 2014 19 genera of tokoriri, and their taxonomy is under review.
 Seven new species of South Island cave wētā were named and described in 2019, including Pleioplectron rodmorrisi.

 Species

 Giant wētā

-The 11 species of giant wētā (Deinacrida spp.) are endemic to New Zealand.
+The 11 species of giant wētā (Deinacrida spp.) are endemic to New Zealand and legally protected.
 Giant wētā (wētā punga in Māori) are large by insect standards.
 They are heavy herbivorous Orthoptera with a body length of up to 100 mm, excluding their long legs and antennae, and weigh about 20–30 g.
 A captive giant wētā (Deinacrida heteracantha) filled with eggs reached a record 70 g, making it one of the heaviest documented insects in the world and heavier than a sparrow.
 The largest species of giant wētā is the Little Barrier Island wētā, also known as the wētāpunga.
 Giant wētā tend to be less social and more passive than tree wētā (Hemideina spp.).
 They are classified in the genus Deinacrida, which is Greek for "terrible grasshopper".
 They are found primarily on small islands off the coast of the main islands or at high elevation on New Zealand's South Island (e.g. the alpine scree wētā D. connectens), and are sometimes considered examples of island gigantism.